Empress Xiao (Sui dynasty): As princess and crown princess

 Princess Xiao was said to be meek and intelligent, and she was talented both in reading text and in fortunetelling.
 Emperor Wen was pleased with her, and Yang Guang favored and respected her.
 Further, in order to please his mother Empress Dugu, who disfavored men who had concubines, Yang Guang, while having some concubines, pretended to have none beside Princess Xiao, and as part of his elaborate attempt to appear both filially pious and frugal, when Empress Dugu's servant girls arrived at Yang Guang's defense post at Yang Province (揚州, roughly modern Yangzhou, Jiangsu) to deliver messages to and from Empress Dugu, Yang Guang would have the servant girls stay with Princess Xiao despite their inferior status.
 Eventually, Emperor Wen deposed Yang Guang's older brother Yang Yong (whose faults, in his parents' eyes, were wastefulness (which displeased Emperor Wen) and having many concubines (which displeased Empress Dugu)) from his position as crown prince in 600 and created Yang Guang crown prince to replace him.
 Thereafter, Princess Xiao carried the title of crown princess.
-She and Yang Guang had two sons together – Yang Zhao and Yang Jian (note different character than Emperor Wen, whose name is also rendered "Yang Jian" in pinyin); it is likely that Yang Guang's only known daughter, the later Princess Nanyang, was also her daughter.
+She and Yang Guang had two sons together – Yang Zhao and Yang Shiku; it is likely that Yang Guang's only known daughter, the later Princess Nanyang, was also her daughter.
 (Yang Guang's third and final son, Yang Gao, was born of a Consort Xiao, who might have been a sister of hers.)

 As empress consort

 Emperor Wen died in 604—a death that traditional historians generally believe was a murder ordered by Yang Guang, although they admit a lack of direct evidence—and Yang Guang took the throne as Emperor Yang.
 In 605, he created Crown Princess Xiao empress.
 He soon turned away from the virtuous living style he engaged in to please his parents, and he lived luxuriously, with tens of thousands of women filling his palaces.
 He still maintained respect for Empress Xiao, and he made many of her relatives, including her older brother Xiao Cong the Duke of Liang (Western Liang's final emperor), officials in his government.
-However, Yang Zhao, who became crown prince, died in 606, and Yang Jian lost Emperor Yang's favor in 608 over his use of witchcraft against Yang Zhao's sons.
+However, Yang Zhao, who became crown prince, died in 606, and Yang Shiku lost Emperor Yang's favor in 608 over his use of witchcraft against Yang Zhao's sons.
 Empress Xiao often accompanied Emperor Yang on his tours around the empire, and she saw that he had lost his virtues.
 She wrote a circumspect poem to try to get Emperor Yang to change his ways, but he either did not realize that was her intent, or simply ignored the poem.